Ipswich railway station: Upper Yard

 This is located between Ipswich and East Suffolk Junction on the east side of the line.
-The yard is still active (as of 2018) with Freightliner (container) trains recessing or running round before running to/from the docks at Felixstowe.
+The yard ws still active in 2018, with Freightliner container trains recessing or running round before running to/from the docks at Felixstowe.

-In the past a branch from this yard ran down and across Ranelagh Road, crossed the River Gipping to Ipswich Lower Yard and the eastern part of Ipswich docks but traffic ceased in circa 1990.
-The remains of the branch line are still visible today (2018).
+In the past, a branch from this yard ran down and across Ranelagh Road, crossed the river Gipping to Ipswich Lower Yard and the eastern part of Ipswich docks, but traffic ceased in c.1990.
+The remains of the branch line were still visible in 2018.

-In the main yard a transhipment shed existed for a number of years where small consignments were transferred between wagons; there was no public or road access to this facility, which closed in 1951.
+In the main yard, a transhipment shed existed for many years where small consignments were transferred between wagons; there was no public or road access to this facility, which was closed in 1951.

-Local and regional freight trains serving local stations as well as the other goods facilities in the Ipswich area were re-marshalled in this yard.
-Regional destinations included Goodmayes and Temple Mills in London and Whitemoor (March) in Cambridgeshire.
+Local and regional freight trains serving local stations as well as the other goods facilities in the Ipswich area were remarshalled in this yard.
+Regional destinations included Goodmayes and Temple Mills in London, and Whitemoor (March) in Cambridgeshire.

 The yard was developed for longer trains during 2014 with improved access to and from the East Suffolk Line and longer sidings.
 The majority of trains are traffic to or from Felixstowe Docks.

-Further changes were made during 2021 with the construction of a new vehicle maintenance facility (VMF) which opened in August 2022 with freight locomotives now stabling in the Upper Yard/East Suffolk Junction area.
+Further changes were made during 2021, with the construction of a new vehicle maintenance facility (VMF), which opened in August 2022 with freight locomotives now stabling in the Upper Yard/East Suffolk Junction area.